 Opening a joint bank account with the people above can make managing your finances easier.
 However, when you open a joint account, your finances become an open book, and all your transactions become visible to the other person or people you share the account with.

 This can be a thorny issue – particularly in marriages if you aren’t both on the same page.
-As a result, the experts at SoFi Invest recommend considering your comfort level before deciding whether joint bank accounts are right for you.
+As a result, the experts at SoFi recommend considering your comfort level before deciding whether joint bank accounts are right for you.

 How to Open a Joint Bank Account